-The standard configuration for the computer graphics and data visualization courses and research at the University of West Bohemia is PIII 550MHz (some of them with 2 processors), 512MB or 1GB RAM memory and 100Mb/s switched network.
+The standard configuration for the computer graphics and data visualization courses and research at the University of West Bohemia is PIII 550MHz (some of them with 2 processors) - P4 1,4 GHz, 512MB or 1GB RAM memory and 100Mb/s switched network.
 Graphics cards are of the TNT RIVA or Intergraph WildCat productions.
 The WildCat graphics card offers 2,300 GFLOPS with full OpenGL support.
+There is a limited access to 8 processors DELL PowerEdge computer and to UNISYS 32 processors shared memory computer.

-Availability of multi-processors with shared memory systems based on IA 32 platform has changed the situation in this field, too.
+Availability of multi-processors systems with shared memory systems based on IA 32 platform has changed the situation in this field, too.
 Many motherboards are already prepared for the 2-nd processor to be inserted.
-The availability of standard software tools and compilers with large repository of utilities available on the Internet has made also significant change to the Intel platform.
+The availability of standard software tools and compilers with large repository of utilities available on the Internet have made also significant change in the use of the Intel platform.